 Book proceeds to Kobun’s children’s education.
 A very small amount that it is hardly worth discussing.

-Hollis: Jikoji funds have 20,000 extra that can be used for charitable purpose.
+Hollis: Jikoji funds include $20,000 that can be used for charitable purposes.

 Bryan: Have authority to sell.
 Royalty of $1 to the children per book we sell (and not the ones we give away), which Vanya will match.
-Does not need to be a matter of the board, editor (Judy and Angie for the first, Judy for the second book) decide.
+Does not need to be a matter of the board, editors (Judy and Angie for the first, Judy for the second book) decide.

 Judy: will continue to take suggested donations.
 Other sources of content by Kobun: working on getting a copy of Kobun’s thesis from Kyoto University, a scholarly article.
 Family needs to give permission to library.
-Judy getting potential translators’ info from Hollis.
+Judy will get potential translators’ information from Hollis.

-Closed executive session took place, attended by Bryan, Doug, Cliff, Judy, Ying.
+a brief closed executive session took place, attended by Bryan, Doug, Cliff, Judy, and Ying.

-Shika report: John
+Shika report: John Flood

 2016 Current